 Benefit: Audit readiness and reduced regulatory penalties.

-How BPM delivers value in supply chain efficiency:
+How BPM delivers value in supply chain efficiency

 How BPM strengthens quality control